rvLMdE7/advent-of-code-2020/README.md

 Doing the Advent of Code 2020 challenges in Haskell.

-I have each day set up as a separate 'project', and I have things set up so they should work with either `stack` or `cabal`.
+I have each day set up under one umbrella 'project', which should work with either `stack` or `cabal`.
 So, in order to play around with any particular day, you can do the following:

-- change dir: `$ cd day-xx`
-- open repl: `$ cabal repl` or `$ stack repl`
+- to open a repl, either `$ cabal repl` or `$ stack repl`, and then you can load up a given day with `:load DayXX` or `import DayXX`
-- run task: `$ cabal run` or `$ stack run`
+- to run a given day, do either `$ cabal run dayXX` or `$ stack run dayXX`

 (We have the stack resolver set as a nightly snapshot, rather than a LTS snapshot, because at time of writing there wasn't yet an LTS release supporting